GabrielHoffman/GenomicDataStream/README.md

 <a href="https://bioconductor.org/packages/DelayedArray">DelayedArray</a>) into R/Rcpp in chunks for analysis with <nobr><a href="https://doi.org/10.21105/joss.00026">Armadillo</a></nobr> / <a href="eigen.tuxfamily.org">Eigen</a> / <a href="https://www.rcpp.org">Rcpp</a> libraries.
 Mondern datasets are often too big to fit into memory, and many analyses <nobr>operate</nobr> a small chunk features at a time.
 Yet in practice, many implementations require the whole dataset stored in memory.
 Others pair an analysis with a specific data format (i.e. regresson analysis paired with genotype data from a VCF) in way that the two components can't be separated for use in other applications.

-The `GenomicDataStream` C++ interface separates:
+The `GenomicDataStream` interface separate:

 1. data source
 2. streaming chunks of features into a data matrix
 3. downstream analysis

+`GenomicDataStream` provides interfaces at both the C++ and R levels.
+The C++ interface prioritizes efficiency, while the R interface wraps the C++ backend for non-technical users.
 </div>

 ### See header-only C++ library [documentation](doxygen/html/index.html)